 In short, a primer is much more of a necessity than you may think.
 The other misconception we’d like to do away with is that you have to shell out big bucks for a good primer.
 The drugstore is a treasure trove of great options, with choices for every skin type and complexion concern (not to mention every area of your face because primers aren’t just for your skin).

-Best Overall: Maybelline Baby Skin Instant Pore Eraser
+Maybelline New York Baby Skin Instant Pore Eraser Primer

 This universal fan favorite has been dubbed “Photoshop in a bottle” for good reason.
 The ultra-silky texture works on all skin types, leaving oily skin perfectly mattified and dry skin hydrated and smooth.
 Apply a few drops on your bare face or mix it straight in with your foundation if you’re looking to streamline your routine; either way, you’ll reap the complexion-perfecting benefits.